-Gentleminions TikTok trend: how Gen Z helped ‘Minions’ soar over July 4th weekend
+Gentleminions TikTok trend: How Gen Z helped ‘Minions’ soar over July 4 weekend

 Since the #Gentleminions TikTok trend went viral with the film’s launch on July 1, Minions: The Rise of Gru blew past July 4 holiday box office expectations, bringing in over $125 million domestic and $93 million international for a worldwide haul of $218 million for its opening weekend, according to Box Office Mojo.
 That’s one of the best box office openings over July 4 in cinema history.

 But while the viral Gentleminions TikTok trend likely did have some to do with helping promote the film to Gen Z audiences (Minions also trended on TikTok this weekend with other hashtags, including #minioncult, which has almost 300 million views as of the time of this writing), not everyone was happy about the trend.
-As Newsweek reports, some movie theaters banned Minions fans from showing up in suits because they felt the stunt was distracting to other movie watchers, such as young children and families discovering the franchise for the first time.
+As Newsweek reports, some movie theaters banned fans from showing up in suits because they felt the stunt was distracting to other movie watchers, such as young children and families discovering the franchise for the first time.

-However, Minions distributor Universal Pictures issued their full support behind the Gentleminions trend.
+However, the film’s distributor Universal Pictures issued their full support behind the Gentleminions trend.
 The studio tweeted, “to everyone showing up to @Minions in suits: we see you and we love you.”

 to everyone showing up to @Minions in suits: we see you and we love you. ????